 With Alexa built-in you get a lot more versatility, too, since playing music is easy as asking and you can also get music and podcasts via Spotify Connect, as well as both Bluetooth and Wi-Fi.
 Alexa can also help out with classic voice commands like getting news, sports, and weather updates, she can create lists, and set timers and alarms of course, but there are also built-in controls for running the soundbar too.
 Ask Alexa to crank the volume up, play movies from Amazon Fire TV, and more.

 The sound quality is fantastic.
-YAS-209 has DTS Virtual:X, which means it’s capable of 3D surround sound from just the single device.
+YAS-209 has DTS Virtual:X, which means it’s capable of 3D surround sound from just a single device.
 The overall audio quality is clear, and delicate sounds are easy to pick out.
 The bass when playing music was full and defined, and a welcomed upgrade.
 When watching TV, the dialogue is clear and easily cuts through, thanks in part to special settings which are designed to make your TV and movie listening as sharp as possible.
 Overall it gives you really panoramic sound.

 What’s under the hood?
 This 200-watt 2.1-channel soundbar easily fills a space, and the powerful subwoofer gives you deep bass with flexible placement.
 Plus, six preset sound modes can adjust how your overall audio sounds, with options to highlight Movies, TV, Sports, Game Music, or Stereo.